marcoslin/angularAMD/README.md

 ## On-Demand Loading of Controllers

-Use `ngAMD.route` when defining the route using `$routeProvider` to enable on-demand loading of controllers:
+Use `ngAMD.route` when configuring routes using `$routeProvider` to enable on-demand loading of controllers:

     app.config(function ($routeProvider) {
         $routeProvider.when(